Sumanai/bitrix-snippet/README.md

 ## Usage

-Just start write something like this - CIBlock and press Enter
+Just start write something like this - CIBlock and press Enter.
+Use d7 prefix to use new [D7 API](https://dev.1c-bitrix.ru/api_d7/).
+Use bx prefix for main snippets, such as include prolog.

 ## Installation